Chapter 104 BWV 211 Schweigt stille, plaudert nicht

 The father's first aria outlines those aggravations with which every parent is familiar----do we not have a myriad of frustrations with our children----I say the same thing every day to my daughter and it bears no fruit whatsoever!
 A sense of dogmatic irritation immediately pervades the movement, the opening semi-quaver motive clearly suggestive of the father's protests as it transfers itself quickly to the continuo line (bars 3-4).

-The singer's opening theme is built around several repeated quavers, followed by a descending semiquaver scale suggestive of a minor eruption of bad temper.
+The singer's opening theme is built around several repeated quavers, followed by a descending semiquaver scale suggestive of a minor eruption of pique or bad temper.

 It is not possible to describe exactly in words just how these musical ideas seem to carry the character and mood of the frustrated parent so accurately; but they do, and within a few bars we sense precisely what the man is thinking and how he feels!